thaarres/cmgtools-lite/README.md

 python plotSignalShapesFromJSON.py -f JJ_BulkGravWW_2016_MVV.json -v mVV
 ```

-After producing the QCD background templetes, to improve the agreement between MC and template, it is necessary to fit the  HPLP MC with HPLP kernel ( with the option -p it is possible to select different projections: x for mjet1, y for mjet2 and z for mjj - use just one option at the time to avoid crashes! - e.g. -p z -x 65,105 -y 65,105 gives mjj projection in the mjet1&2 range 65,105)
+After producing the QCD background templetes, to improve the agreement between MC and template, it is necessary to fit the  HPLP MC with HPLP kernel ( with the option -p it is possible to select different projections: x for mjet1, y for mjet2 and z for mjj - use just one option at the time to avoid crashes! - e.g. -p z -x 65,105 -y 65,105 gives mjj projection in the mjet1&2 range 65,105).

+The script expects to find the files in a directory called results_year.

 ```
 python transferKernel.py -i results_2016/JJ_2016_nonRes_VV_HPLP.root --sample pythia --year 2016 -p z --pdfIn results_2016/JJ_2016_nonRes_3D_VV_HPLP.root